ACF

 • The definition of acute toxic substances is being expanded to include criteria such as skin corrosion (Categories 1B & 1C) and specific target organ toxicity from single exposure (STOT-SE).

-• Chemical data disclosure will be broadened for materials not related to business confidentiality, promoting transparency and safe usage.
+• Chemical data disclosure will be expanded for substances not related to business confidentiality, promoting transparency and safe usage.

 Key Updates under the CCA Amendment:

-• Consumer-use exemptions: Individuals using hazardous chemicals for personal consumption, or selling them directly to consumers, will no longer be subject to strict handling requirements like wearing protective gear.
+• Exemption for consumer-use scenarios: Individuals handling hazardous chemicals for their own personal use, or selling them directly to consumers, will no longer be subject to certain occupational safety requirements such as mandatory protective equipment.

-• Delegation of responsibilities: Foreign manufacturers can now assign local agents to handle mandatory chemical verification procedures, reducing administrative burdens for importers.
+• Delegation of responsibilities: Foreign manufacturers can now appoint local agents to carry out mandatory chemical verification procedures, reducing administrative burdens for importers.

 Regulatory Impact: